 The ambience at Les Palmiers in St. Tropez.

-PROVENCE - I’d had my fill of and , so I was delighted that my next stop was in France.
+PROVENCE - I’d had my fill of bratwurst and smoked fish, so I was delighted that my next stop was in France.
 After landing in Nice, I went to spend a few days with contemporary art collectors on the Côte d’Azur where the wining and dining never stopped.
 The first night, we went to The African Queen, a Riveria institution named for the Humphrey Bogart/Katharine Hepburn film, which is situated beside the yachts in the port of Beaulieu-sur-Mer.
 The food celebrates the cuisine of Nice, so I chose a hearty meal of crispy sardines stuffed with spinach, followed by one of their legendary pizzas topped with eggplant, mozzarella, and tomatoes.
 While the restaurant has long been a magnet for celebrities and film stars, I spotted American art dealer Christophe van de Weghe at one table, and Miami collectors Mira and Don Rubell at another.

 Loup de Mer in St. Tropez.

 The next day it was off to St. Tropez by boat, where we had a heavenly lunch at Les Palmiers, one of the hot beachside restaurants, which is an oasis of white décor.
 After a carpaccio of artichokes with some salad and shaved summer truffles on top, we shared two enormous loup de mer baked in a salt crust, all washed down with lots or rosé.
 For entertainment, a fashion show from the boutique featured bikini-clad models sporting fur coats and vests – incongruous, yet somehow it worked.
 Or maybe it was the rosé.

 The Château de Saint Antonin, a former 17th-century monastery.